Faster chips? Better battery life? Sounds good, but first IBM has to find a partner to make its processors.

 What isn't clear is how the technology will come to market since IBM no longer makes its own processors.

 The world's three major chipmakers -- Intel, TSMC and Samsung -- all have their own research programs and likely already are working on gate-all-around technology, said David Kanter, principal analyst at Real World Insights.
-"Every major player clearly has plans for this," he said.
+"Every major player clearly has plans for this."

 Samsung showed off its gate-all-around technology at a February conference, and Intel, like IBM, is working on stacking multiple layers of nanosheets into each transistor.